SteveLeungYL/parserfuzz_code/README.md

 2. `DBMS-specific requirements:` Headers and libary of `MySQL` and `PostgreSQL` if you want to test them.
 The most direct way is to compile the DBMSs.

-3. `Compile Squirrel:`
+3. `Compile SQLRight:`

     ```
     git clone
-    cd Squirrel/DBNAME/AFL
+    cd sqlright-code/DBNAME/AFL
-    make afl-fuzz # You need to set the path in the Makefile
+    make # You need to set the path in the Makefile
     ```

 4. `Instrument DBMS:`